-Trial exhibits that consist of documents must be submitted to the Court in three-ring binders.
-Counsel shall submit to the Court one original set of exhibit binders, and one copy: the original set shall be for the witnesses, and the copy set is for the Court.
+Trial exhibits that consist of documents must be presented to the Court in three-ring binders.
+Counsel must present to the Court 1 original set of exhibit binders, and 2 copies: the original set is for witnesses, and the 2 copies are for the Court.
 All exhibits must be placed in three-ring binders indexed by exhibit number with tabs or dividers on the right side.
-Exhibits shall be numbered 1, 2, 3, etc., not 1.1, 1.2, etc. The defendant's exhibit numbers shall not duplicate plaintiff's numbers.
-For all 3 sets of binders, the spine of each binder shall indicate the volume number and the range of exhibit numbers included in the volume.
+Exhibits must be numbered 1, 2, 3, etc., not 1.1, 1.2, etc. The defendant's exhibit numbers must not duplicate plaintiff's numbers.
+For all 3 sets of binders, the spine of each binder must indicate the volume number and the range of exhibit numbers included in the volume.

-- The original set of exhibits shall have official exhibit tags (yellow tags for plaintiff's exhibits, and blue tags for defendant's exhibits) affixed to the front upper right-hand corner of the exhibit, with the case number, case name, and exhibit number stated on each tag.
-Tags may be obtained from the Clerk's Office, or counsel may print their own exhibit tags using Forms G-14A and G-14B on the "Court Forms" section of the Court's website. - The copy set of the exhibits shall not have official exhibit tags but must be indexed with tabs or dividers on the right side.
+- The original set of exhibits must have official exhibit tags (yellow tags for plaintiff's exhibits, and blue tags for defendant's exhibits) affixed to the front upper right-hand corner of the exhibit, with the case number, case name, and exhibit number stated on each tag.
+Tags may be obtained from the Clerk's Office, or counsel may print their own exhibit tags using Forms G-14A and G-14B on the "Court Forms" section of the Court's website. - The 2 sets of copies of the exhibits must not have official exhibit tags but must be indexed with tabs or dividers on the right side.